 Typically found off the south-western coast of the South Island, I was lucky to see a mother and calf cruising in a bay off the coast of Christchurch on the east coast.

 These large dolphins are best spotted in the Hauraki Gulf and around the Bay of Islands in the North Island.

 These playful and acrobatic dolphins are smaller than the bottlenose dolphin.
 Best spotted off the Kaikoura coastline in the South Island.
-Although difficult to spot in this photo, there are two dorsal fins poking up in this photograph.

 Like the almost identical Maui’s Dolphin, these are the smallest and rarest dolphin in the world.
 They are also unusual in having a rounded dorsal fin unlike other dolphins that have a pointed fin.
 They are endemic to New Zealand, found nowhere else in the world.
 The most consistent place to spot them is off the coast of Banks Peninsula to the east of Christchurch, particularly around Akaroa, although they can be seen up and down the eastern coast of the South Island.